 Polyurethane: These too are completely chemical in nature and even though some of them are partially made from polyols (one of the foam ingredients) which are derived from plants.
 Some of these are more highly processed than others canstill have an environmental impact in their manufacturing in different ways (some like soy which is a GMO crop and is responsible for some of the destruction of the rainforest) more so than others (like castor oil which requires less processing).
 There is no such thing as a natural polyurethane foam.
 While they do not usually have the same issues with toxicity and outgassing as memory foam, this is still a potential in their manufacturing and I would also make sure that if your mattress has polyfoam in it that the source is North American or has been tested by a reputable testing organization such as CertiPur as well.

 Natural fibers: These in their best versions are high quality materials that are very breathable, natural, and durable.
 There are however some materials that are claimed as being "natural" that are anything but.
 An example of this is the "bamboo blends" or other viscose materials that are appearing more commonly in mattress ticking these days.
-While there is no disputing they are both comfortable and durable, this is not the issue in this article as they can be environmentally harmful in their production and are certainly not "natural".
+While there is no disputing they are both comfortable, durable, and effective, this is not the issue in this article as they can sometimes be environmentally harmful in their production and are certainly not "natural".
 They are typically classified as "artificial" meaning they are neither natural or synthetic.
-Organic and/or more natural versions of cotton, wool, linen, silk and other well known fibers are all good choices for those who wish to be more green or organic in their lifestyle, want the better performance of most natural fabrics, or who are just more comfortable with materials which are are less toxic and in many cases are more friendly to the environment.
+Organic and/or more natural versions of cotton, wool, linen, silk and other well known fibers are all good choices for those who wish to be more green or organic in their lifestyle, want the better performance of most natural fabrics, or who are just more comfortable with materials which are more natural and in many cases more friendly to the environment.